Sparse Gaussian Graphical Models with Discrete Optimization: Computational and Statistical Perspectives: Computational Framework

-\customparagraph{Computational guarantee} As we mentioned earlier, due to the presence of the logarithmic terms and quadratic-over-linear structure of the pseudo-likelihood, there is no known convergence guarantee for the CD algorithm, as pointed out by \citet{khare2015convex}.
-The following theorem provides such a convergence guarantee and presents the sublinear rate of convergence for Algorithm~\ref{algo:CD} applied to the relaxation subproblem~\eqref{eqn:relaxation}. \begin{theorem} Given any initialization $\bm\Theta^{(0)}$, let $\bm\Theta^{(t)}$ be the $t$-th iterate generated by Algorithm~\ref{algo:CD} (at the end of $t$-th while-loop) for the convex Problem~\eqref{eqn:relaxation}.
+\customparagraph{Computational guarantee} As we mentioned earlier, due to the presence of the logarithmic terms and quadratic-over-linear structure of the pseudo-likelihood, there is no known convergence guarantee for the CD algorithm (See also~\citet{khare2015convex}).
+The following theorem provides such a convergence guarantee and presents the sublinear rate of convergence for Algorithm~\ref{algo:CD} applied to the relaxation subproblem~\eqref{eqn:relaxation}. \begin{theorem} Given any initialization $\bm\Theta^{(0)}$, let $\bm\Theta^{(t)}$ be the $t$-th iterate generated by Algorithm~\ref{algo:CD} (end of $t$-th iteration of while-loop) for the convex Problem~\eqref{eqn:relaxation}.
 Then there is a constant $C$ that depends on $\bm\Theta^{(0)}$, for any $t\geq 1$,

 where $F_{\mathsf{node}}^*=\min_{\bm\Theta\in\mathbb{S}^p}F_{\mathsf{node}}(\bm\Theta)$. \end{theorem} Proof of Theorem~\ref{thm:convergence-relaxation} can be found in Appendix~\ref{subsec:convergence-guarantee-proof} where we also derive convergence guarantees for the unified formulation~\eqref{eqn:unified} encompassing a larger family of regularizers.